 Electronically restrained, that’s the difference, we didn’t have that and a lot of the times when we went out, we made no decisions on what to do until we were three beers in, that was the magic.
 Yeah, we were free range that’s for sure.
-Melissa, my wife was waxing poetically.
+My wife waxing poetically.

 Yeah, we didn’t have that, we went outside and did things, we made it happen.

 We worked, we always had a job but we went out a lot.
-To the Star System (Merlin’s) Friar Tucks, After the Gold Rush or Mad Gardens, we would see a band, a lot of the time one of us was in the band but we would go.
+To the Star System (Merlin’s) Friar Tucks, After the Gold Rush or Mad Gardens, we would see a band, a lot of the time one of us was in the band.
 Things didn’t really get started until about ten and this is on a Tuesday or Wednesday, work the next day.
-I remember a few times, after shutting a bar down after the last set of a band, we weren’t done.
-“Let’s go surfing” fueled up we would go grab our trunks, wetsuit and strap the board on the racks, grab the cooler and go get gas and drive the six or so hours to San Diego or K-38, turn on the am radio, see if we can get K-15 and Johnny D. “I wish I was in Tijuana, eating barbecue iguana…”
+I remember a few times, after shutting a bar down, we weren’t done.
+“Let’s go surfing” we were fueled up, grab our trunks, wetsuit and strapping boards on the racks, grab the cooler, fill up with gas and drive the six or so hours to San Diego or K-38.
+At night we turned on the am radio, see if we can get K-15 and Johnny D. “I wish I was in Tijuana, eating barbecue iguana…”

-But that thing, social media, I saw the flyer online, Johnny D’s Birthday 80th Party at the Dirty Drummer.
+I found out about it on social media, I saw the flyer, Johnny D’s Birthday (80th) Party at the Dirty Drummer.
 Wow, cool, one of my favorite dives.
 It’s close to the house, I gotta go.

 K-15 was Phoenix metropolitan areas first alternative radio station.